Set Operators in SQL

 Overview

-SQL supports set operators, which can be performed on the data.
-These operators are used to get the desired results from the table data stored in the table.
+SQL supports set operators, which are used to get the desired results from the table data stored in the table.
 The set operators look similar to the SQL joins, but there is a big difference.
-SQL joins combine the columns from different tables, whereas SQL operators combine rows from different queries.
+Unlike SQL joins that combine columns from different tables, set operators combine rows.

-There are some rules that you have to follow while applying set operators in SQL.
-These are mentioned below:
+There are some rules to follow while applying set operators, as discussed below:

 • The number of columns in the SELECT statement on which you want to apply the SQL set operators must be the same.